enrell/nxc-syntax/README.md

 ## Installation

-Install directly from the VS Code Marketplace by searching for "NXC Syntax".
+Install directly from the VS Code Marketplace by searching for "NXC Syntax" or by using the Extension ID shown above.

 Alternatively, download the `.vsix` file from releases and install via Extensions > Install from VSIX.

+## Usage

+Open any `.nxc` file in VS Code.
+The extension will:

+- Apply syntax highlighting based on the TextMate grammar
+- Provide diagnostics in the Problems panel for errors and warnings
+- Offer completions and hover information where available

 ## Development